 The Manager reserves the right to impose "an anti-dilution levy" representing a provision for market spreads (the difference between the prices at which assets are valued and/or bought or sold) and duties and charges (including any redemption charges on underlying schemes) and other dealing costs relating to the acquisition or disposal of assets in the event of receipt for processing of net subscription or redemption requests exceeding 1% of the Net Asset Value of a Sub-Fund including subscriptions and/or redemptions which would be effected as a result of requests for switching from one Sub-Fund into another Sub-Fund.
-Any such provision will be added to the price at which Units will be issued in the case of net subscription requests exceeding 1% of the Net Asset Value of the Sub-Fund and deducted from the price at which Units will be redeemed in the case of net redemption requests exceeding 1% of the Net Asset Value of the Sub-Fund including the price of Units issued or redeemed as a result of requests for switching.
+Any such provision will be added to the price at which Units will be issued in the case of net subscription requests exceeding 1% of the Net Asset Value of the Sub-Fund and deducted from the price at which Units will be redeemed in the case of net redemption requests exceeding 1% of the Net Asset Value of the Sub-Fund and deducted from the price at which Units will be redeemed in the case of net redemption requests exceeding 1% of the Net Asset Value of the Sub-Fund and deducted from the price at which Units will be redeemed in the case of net redemption requests exceeding 1% of the Net Asset Value of the Sub-Fund and deducted from the price at which Units will be redeemed in the case of net redemption requests exceeding 1% of the Net Asset Value of the Sub-Fund including the price of Units issued or redeemed as a result of requests for switching.
 In addition, the Manager may, in exceptional circumstances where it considers such a provision to be in the best interests of a Sub-Fund, apply a provision for market spreads and duties and charges (including any redemption charges on underlying schemes) in any other case where net subscription or redemption requests do not exceed 1% of the Net Asset Value of the Fund

 The above levies may be imposed to the extent necessary to preserve the value of the underlying assets.
 The amount that may be charged as a levy is therefore limited to the actual level of the market spreads, duties and charges, and/or dealing costs (as appropriate) incurred by the Sub-Fund and will be paid into the account of the relevant Sub-Fund.
 Any anti-dilution levy will be applied in the best interest of a Sub-Fund and its Unitholders as a whole.
-The criteria used for the calculation of the antidilution levy (if any) will be determined by the Manager or its delegates and agreed with the Trustee.
+The criteria used for the calculation of the anti-dilution levy (if any) will be determined by the Manager or its delegates and agreed with the Trustee.